lasermind/samourai-archive/README.md

 #### Sentinel Watch

+Sentinel, the watch-only wallet, is actively developed by [Wandering King](https://github.com/wanderingking072) and available as APK here on Github: https://github.com/wanderingking072/APKs-Sentinel.

 [`sentinel-signed-5.0.1.apk`](Sentinel%20Watch/sentinel-signed-5.0.1.apk) [SIG](Sentinel%20Watch/sentinel-signed-5.0.1.asc)
 <br>
 [Officially announced:](https://x.com/SamouraiWallet/status/1721612236391637255) 2023-11-06
 <br>
-Latest version of Sentinel Watch.
 I personally downloaded this file pre-arrest.

 ## Verifying the .apk files
 I was able to find the signed messages of TDev on several archive.org pages; this [here](https://web.archive.org/web/20240416113135/https://docs.samourai.io/en/wallet/releases?ref=blog.samourai.is) is the best one.
 They contain the SHA256 hash value of the corresponding .apk file, signed with [TDev’s key](PGP%20Keys/samouraidev.pgp).
 This way, you can be sure that it was really build by him.
 Verify using your favourite PGP tools or simply [keybase.io](https://keybase.io/verify).